matthorgan/demo/PITCHME.md

 ### Where we were

-- Kanban workflow (Trello).
-- Consistent VM templates using configuration-as-code (Packer).
-- Automated, repeatable VM provisioning using configuration-as-code (Vagrant).
+- No task management system.
+- Manually provisioning VMs would take at least 1hr.
+- No source control.

 ---

 ### Where we were (Continued)

-- Git source control with simple branching model.
-- Automated analysis for best practices and formatting (PSScriptAnalyzer).
+- No automated code analysis for best practices and formatting.
-- Unit and Integration tests (Pester- Every task is now automated - provisioning, analysis, installing, testing, releasing (PSake).
+- No automated testing of code and/or environmenNo release automation.

 ---